-OPAL: Dominant opal is an autosomal dominant gene.
-It is extremely
+DOMINANT OPAL: Dominant opal is an autosomal dominant gene.

-opal is by the light-colored shaft of the tail feathers.
-The most common expression
+to identify dominant opal is by the light-colored shaft of the tail feathers.

 Dominant opal in combination with ash-red is often indistinguishable from ordinary ash red.
 When combined with black the results range from a very attractively laced bird with silvery groundcolor, to an overall gun-metal gray, all the way to what has sometimes been described as "dark mud" which is a washed out black with some lightening effects near the base of the feathers.
 Back to top of page

 RECESSIVE OPAL: Recessive opal is another autosomal recessive gene.
 It causes the bars and checks, as well as the tail bar, on an otherwise blue pigeon to become much lighter.
 That lightening effect is extremely variable, and the wing markings can range anywhere from a medium grey rather than black, to a greyish-tan, to a "bronzy" black, to a pink or reddish hue.
 The last often mimics the color of ash red, including the absence of a tail bar.
 When this happens, some fanciers are led to believe that they have produced a red check out of a pair of blue checks, which is genetically impossible.
 In such a case the checkering on the wingshield is often edged in gray.
 If such a psuedo-red check (or pseudo-silver) is mated to a blue that does not carry the gene for recessive opal, all young will be blues.
 It is not uncommon for the inexperienced fancier to confuse recessive opal with dominant opal.
 Click here to see a photo of the extreme red phase of recessive opal.
-Click here to see two of his 2007 offspring, still in their juvenile plumage, and note how similar they lolk to "silver red bar" (ash red bar).
+Click here to see two of his 2007 offspring, still in their juvenile plumage, and note how similar they look to "silver red bar" (ash red bar).
 Here is one of those same young birds as a 2-year-old.
+The extreme version of red phase recessive opal is also referred to as "Cherry" and it is believed to be a recessive allele of opal.
+Others think it might be recessive opal with some additional modifier.
+Several years ago Steve Souza of California reported on it and his limited results pointed to it as being the former.
 Back to top of page